-In 2020, we released The Zero-Budget Game Marketing Manual, a resource for indie developer and small studios with brand, PR and community strategies on a shoestring.
+In 2020, we also released The Zero-Budget Game Marketing Manual, a resource for indie developer and small studios with brand, PR and community strategies on a shoestring.
 You can read a free version with five of the nine chapters right here on Itch.io!

 Don't be a stranger...